Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Results

-The color coding in the upper panel of Figure \ref{fig:mpsi-M200_B_heatmap} further illustrates that, in the absence of diversity in the core–halo mass relation, these diagonal structures would appear as a single, relatively narrow strip (see, for example, the posterior distribution in \citet{Chen2017}).
-Solutions with smaller $\eta$ are suppressed in the small-$m_\psi$ regime but dominate at larger $m_\psi$, and vice versa.
-This behavior follows from Equations~(\ref{eqn:Mc-rc_relation}) and (\ref{eqn:core_halo_mass_relation_jowett}), which imply that the central density scales approximately as $\rho_c \propto m_\psi^{6\eta}$.
-Smaller $\eta$ therefore mitigates the explosive $\rho_c$ in the large-$m_\psi$ window.
-For $\log_{10}(m_\psi/\textrm{eV}) \gtrsim -19$, $\rho_c$ becomes excessively large to be reconciled with the data, which explains why $\log_{10}(m_\psi/\textrm{eV}) \gtrsim -19$ is largely disfavored even by CHRs with small $\eta$.
-In the small-$m_\psi$ window, however, small $\eta$ yields core densities that are too low to be consistent with the observed stellar kinematics.
+The color coding in the upper panel of Figure \ref{fig:mpsi-M200_B_heatmap} further illustrates that, in the absence of diversity in the CHR, these diagonal structures would appear as a single narrow strip (see, for example, the posterior distribution reported by \citet{Chen2017}).
+It is important to note that solutions with smaller $\eta$ are suppressed in the low-$m_\psi$ regime but dominate at higher $m_\psi$, and vice versa.
+This behavior can be understood from Equations~(\ref{eqn:Mc-rc_relation}) and (\ref{eqn:core_halo_mass_relation_jowett}), which imply that the central density scales approximately as $\rho_c \propto m_\psi^{6\eta}$.
+Therefore, a small $\eta$ can mitigate the rapid increase in $\rho_c$, leading CHRs with small $\eta$ to dominate the high-$m_\psi$ solutions.
+Even so, for $\log_{10}(m_\psi/\textrm{eV}) \gtrsim -19$, $\rho_c$ becomes excessively large, such that only a small number of MCMC samples remain consistent with the data.
+In contrast, at low $m_\psi$, a small $\eta$ tends to produce core densities that are too low to reproduce the observed stellar kinematics.
+This explains why CHRs with larger $\eta$ both dominate and broaden the low-$m_\psi$ mode.